Separation and divorce

 Thereafter, transfers will be treated as ‘at arm’s length’ and therefore transfers will, for CGT purposes, be treated as disposals or acquisitions for only such amount as changed hands.

-If you are in the Winchester area and would like advice on the tax implications of separation or divorce, contact AVASK today.
+If you are in the Southampton area and would like advice on the tax implications of separation or divorce, contact AVASK today.